|Unit||Ths. EUR, NSA|

 The customs documents, as a data source, have been processed according to different regulations of the Ministry of Finance (MF SR).
 As a result, the series for 1993 through 1997 are not fully comparable with later data.
 International or regional guidelines: Foreign trade statistics is compatible with procedure and legislation of European Community in this area and with international recommendations in the UN International Trade Statistics Concepts and definitions.
 Classification/sectorization goods are classified according to the 8-digit EU Combined nomenclature (CN), which is based on the Harmonized System (HS).

-Data are also published according to the Standard International Trade Classification (SITC), Rev. 3 and by Broad Economic Categories.
+Data are also published according to the Standard International Trade Classification (SITC Rev. 4), by Broad Economic Categories (BEC Rev. 4), and by Classes of classification of products by activity (CPA).
 Countries are coded according to 2-digit ISO 3166 alphabetic codes and in accordance with EU Geonomenclature countries and territories.
-Transaction coverage included are all movable property, including electric current, gas, water and processing trade (since January 1998).The main exclusions are transit operations, goods temporarily admitted or dispatched, operational leases, goods for repair and goods after repair with substituted parts.
+Transaction coverage included are all movable property, including electricity, gas, water and processing trade (since January 1998).The main exclusions are transit operations, goods temporarily admitted or dispatched, operational leases, goods for repair and goods after repair with substituted parts.

 Indirect imports and indirect exports, i.e. only customs formalities take place, are excluded from statistics on national level in Slovakia (according to this methodology data will be recalculated since the year 2006).
 Geographic covers full customs territory of the Slovak Republic.

-For both total imports and total exports, it is also possible to calculate the CIF value.
-Value by comparison with value which would have been invoiced in the event of any sale or purchase is assigned to non-invoiced merchandise.
+Both total imports and total exports are published as a FOB-type value.
+Total imports are calculated also as CIF-type value.
+Value of non-invoiced merchandise is value which would have been invoiced in the event of any sale or purchase.

 Monthly data (total and detail) are preliminary when first released.
 The preliminary and final status of the data is indicated in the publications.